-1. Plant protection products which are not authorised shall not be advertised.
+- 1. Plant protection products which are not authorised shall not be advertised.
 Every advertisement for a plant protection product shall be accompanied by the sentences 'Use plant protection products safely.
 Always read the label and product information before use'.
 These sentences shall be easily legible and clearly distinguishable in relation to the whole advertisement.
-The words 'plant protection products' may be replaced by a more precise description of the product-type, such as fungicide, insecticide or herbicide.
+The words 'plant protection products' may be replaced by a more precise description of the product-type, such as fungicide, insecticide or herbicide. - 2.
+The advertisement shall not include information in text or graphic form which could be misleading as regards possible risks to human or animal health or to the environment, such as the terms 'low risk', 'nontoxic' or 'harmless'.